b4walid/bypassxss/README.md

 # bypassxss
-the most tips and tricks for bypass xss (eventhandlers, tags, dialog box)
+the most tips and tricks for bypass xss (eventhandlers, tags, popup)